filecoin-project/specs/src/systems/filecoin_mining/storage_mining/mining_cycle.md

 ### Step 0: Registration and Market participation

-To initially become a miner, a miner first register a new miner actor on-chain.
+To initially become a miner, a miner first registers a new miner actor on-chain.
 This is done through the storage power actor's `CreateStorageMiner` method.
 The call will then create a new miner actor instance and return its address.

 The next step is to place one or more storage market asks on the market.
 This is done off-chain as part of storage market functions.
 A miner may create a single ask for their entire storage, or partition their storage up in some way with multiple asks (at potentially different prices).